-The Middleburg Barn, is our newest addition to the remarkable legacy of Fox Chase Farm located in Loudoun County’s hunt country.
-Designed and named by Maureen Hanley and built with a tradition of preservation and conservation in mind, it’s a space that is both beautiful as well as functional and is perfectly at home in the stunning landscape of Middleburg.
+The Middleburg Barn, is our version of rustic luxury at its finest!
+This is the newest addition to the remarkable legacy of Fox Chase Farm located in Loudoun County’s hunt country.
+Designed and named by Maureen Hanley and built with a tradition of preservation and conservation in mind.

-The barn is solid southern yellow pine wood structure and made with no nails, mortise and tenon.
+The barn is solid southern yellow pine post and beam wood structure and made with no nails, mortise and tenon.
 Woodworkers around the world have used it for thousands of years to join wood.
 In its basic form, it is both simple and strong.

 When the sun goes down, two jaw dropping Swarovski crystal chandeliers glitter above with a state-of-the-art custom ambient lighting system offer variable types of illumination, capable of transforming the barn from a candlelit intimate space to an elegant bash with various colored lights to fit the mood.